Endocrine Glands And Hormones: Function, Organs, Diseases

 What are Endocrine Glands?

-The endocrine glands in the human body are special organs that produce and secrete hormones directly into the bloodstream, thereby controlling such a wide array of physiological processes as those related to growth, metabolism, and homeostasis.
-Those include major glands such as the pituitary, thyroid, adrenals, and pancreas, which participate in the maintenance of internal balance.
+The endocrine glands in the human body are organs that produce and secrete hormones directly into the bloodstream.
+They control a wide array of physiological processes as those related to growth, metabolism, and homeostasis.
+This includes major glands such as the pituitary, thyroid, adrenals, and pancreas, which participate in the maintenance of internal balance.

 Unlike exocrine glands, which release secretions through ducts to specific locations like sweat glands or salivary glands, the endocrine glands are ductless and require the circulatory system for transmission.
 This direct release into the circulatory system results in a diffuse action, systemic in nature, required for the coordination of activities of the body over long periods and responses to internal and external stimuli.
 The endocrine system plays a vital role in maintaining homeostasis, affecting growth and development, and regulating reproduction, therefore, keeping a person healthy and fit.